 How you can prevent your bike being stolen

 Can you remember what your bike looks like?
 Take note of the frame number, identifiable marks and keep an up to date photograph of it.
 Then should it get stolen reporting it is much easier.
+Register it with www.bikeregister.com, a national searchable database that can store your bike’s information and be used for reporting and search by the police.
 You can also have your bike marked by the local police.

 Whilst many can be terrified of leaving their bike unsecured, with the right measures there is no reason not to use your bike throughout London and beyond and feel confident you will return to find it.

 The best prevention is a good lock, in fact two.
 Always ensure when you lock your bike, that wheels and frame are secured properly to the stand and remove your accessories.

 Barry Mason, much missed member of Southwark Cyclists can talk you through this in this video:

 If you’re buying new locks always make sure to look for locks which are well rated by the sold secure scheme, silver and gold locks are worth their weight.

 - Lock both the wheels and the frame to the stand

 - Try to carry two slightly different locks – a U lock and a padlock/chain are a good combination